How Geofencing is Used for Market Research Surveys

 This ensures coupons are sent at times when customers are near a store and as a result, may be most vulnerable to marketing.

-1. Higher Response Rates
+1. Increased Response Rates

 Geofencing is a new application and growing trend in the mobile market research landscape.
 Due to declining response rates using other methodologies, researchers are being forced to discover new ways to collect data.